molybdenum-99/reality/README.md

 #  types: country (5)
 ```

-(OK, not increadibly useful for now, but provides you with some insights
+(OK, not incredibly useful for now, but provides you with some insights
 on "what's inside".)

 Finally, there are some (will be more in future) "default lists" in Reality: